payiano/snippets/webhook-signature/nodejs/README.md

-# Verify Payiano Webhook Signature
+# Verify Payiano Webhook Signature With NodeJs

 This project provides a JavaScript example for verifying webhook signatures sent by the Payiano API using `HMAC-SHA256`.